 - Combine the flour, kosher salt, fresh ground black pepper, and garlic powder in a shallow bowl.
 Beat the eggs in a separate shallow bowl.

-- Heat the oil in a large skillet over medium heat.
-Dredge the chicken cutlets in the flour mixture then dunk into the eggs.
+- Heat the oil in a large skillet over medium-high heat.
+Dredge the chicken cutlets in the flour mixture, then dunk them into the eggs.
 Let the excess beaten eggs drip off.

 - Reduce the heat to medium and melt the butter.
 Whisk in the flour and cook for 2 minutes while gently scraping the bottom of the pan to get off any browned bits.
 Whisk in the white wine and let it reduce for 1-2 minutes.
 Add the chicken broth and lemon juice.
-Whisk to combine and let it thicken for a minutes.
+Whisk to combine and let it thicken for a minute.
 Return the cooked chicken to the skillet with the sauce.
-Garnish with fresh lemons slices and chopped fresh parsley.
-For best results serve promptly.
+Garnish with fresh lemon slices, chopped fresh parsley, or a sprinkle of grated Parmesan Cheese.
+For best results, serve promptly.

 Notes

-- It know it sounds incorrect to dip the chicken in flour first and then the egg mixture but that is the uniqueness of this recipe.
+- I know it sounds incorrect to dip the chicken in flour first and then the egg mixture, but that is the uniqueness of this recipe.

 - Store leftovers in an airtight container in the fridge for up to 3 days.
-The breading will not stay crisp but the cutlets are still tender with great flavor.
-Reheat on the stovetop on low or in the microwave at a reduced power so it heats all the way through without drying it out.
+The breading will not stay crisp, but the cutlets are still tender with great flavor.
+Reheat on the stovetop on low or in the microwave at reduced power, so it heats all the way through without drying it out.

 https://www.smalltownwoman.com/wp-content/uploads/2019/05/Beth-1.pdf